-Consideration may be given to distributing these procedures (or part of them) to allied services.
-This could increase efficient collaboration.
+To achieve collaboration, it is recommended that these procedures (or part of them) may be shared with allied services.

-It is important to communicate updates to everyone who has access to the operating procedures.
-Primarily all operational VTS personnel should be aware of any changes made to the procedures and it should be ensured that these changes are well understood and properly implemented.
-In keeping the procedures up to date, particular attention should be given to the printed copies.

-Updating the procedures is a continuous process.

 Internal VTS Procedures

-VTS authorities should develop and document procedures for all operations, both routine and emergency, internal to the VTS.
+VTS provider should develop and document procedures for all operations, both routine and emergency, internal to the VTS.
 The following are examples of the type of operational activities for which procedures should be developed; the list is neither mandatory nor exhaustive.

 Routine Procedures